-Rezone from R-30 to CRT1.5, C0.25, R1.5, H45
+Rezone from R-30 to CRT1.5, C0.25, R1.5, H45H55

 The Newdale Mews garden apartments add to the diverse housing opportunities in Chevy Chase Lake.
-To prioritize additional housing choice in the Town Center, compatible with the adjacent single-family homes, the Plan recommends rezoning to allow just a small amount of commercial uses, which should be focused at the eastern edge of the property, near Connecticut Avenue.
-Building heights would be limited to 45 feet and accommodate up to a four-story building.
-An essential part of redeveloping this site will be its compatibility with the single-family homes to the north, paying particular attention to solar access and shading.
+To prioritize additional housing choice in the Town Center, compatible with the adjacent single-family homes, the Plan recommends rezoning to allowing only the smallest amount just a small amount of commercial uses possible in the zone.
+Since commercial uses on this site are unlikely to be compatible with the adjacent housing, they are discouraged.
+Should the property be assembled with the adjacent service station, commercial uses and density should be located on Connecticut Avenue., which should be focused at the eastern edge of the property, near Connecticut Avenue.
+Building heights would be limited to 45-55 feet and accommodate up to a four-story building.
+An essential part of redeveloping this site will be its to maintain compatibility with the single-family homes to the north.
+Particular, paying particular attention should be paid to solar access and shading, as well as maintaining and extending building setbacks from the existing homes, vegetative screening, and views between the new buildings.
+The design guidelines provide further recommendations to promote compatibility.